Kusal Mendis: Ups and downs (2018-2020)

 In the second Test, Mendis reached 1,000 Test runs in the calendar year 2018.
 He became only the second player after Virat Kohli to achieve the feat.
-He finished 2018 as the second-highest run-scorer in Test cricket, with 1,023 runs at an average 46.50, including three centuries and four fifties.
-During the two-match Test series against South Africa, Mendis continued his poor form with bat with scores 0, 12 and 16.
+He finished 2018 as the second-highest run-scorer in Test cricket, with 1,023 runs at an average of 46.50, including three centuries and four fifties.
+During the two-match Test series against South Africa, Mendis continued his poor form with the bat with scores 0, 12 and 16.
 However, his fielding efforts at slip improved in each innings.
-However, in the second innings of the second test at Port Elizabeth, Mendis scored his 9th test fifty.
-He along with newcomer Oshada Fernando put on an unbeaten partnership of 163 runs off 213 balls to win the match by 8 wicket.
+In the second innings of the second test at Port Elizabeth, Mendis scored his 9th test fifty and put on an unbeaten partnership of 163 runs off 213 balls with newcomer Oshada Fernando to win the match by 8 wickets.
 Eventually, Sri Lanka won the series 2-0 and Mendis was adjudged man of the match.
-It was the first Test series won by Sri Lanka in South Africa.
+It was the first Test series won by Sri Lanka in South Africa and Sri Lanka became the first Asian team to win a test series in South Africa.

 In April 2019, he was named in Sri Lanka's squad for the 2019 Cricket World Cup.
-On 1 September 2019 during first T20I against New Zealand, he scored quick 79 runs off 53 balls to set a target of 174.
+On 1 September 2019, during the first T20I against New Zealand, he scored a quick 79 runs off 53 balls to set a target of 174.
 However, Sri Lanka lost the match.
-In the last over of second T20I, he had a collision with Shehan Jayasuriya at the boundary line.
-Jayasuriya was running from long on, and Mendis from midwicket, in order to intercept an aerial Mitchell Santner, he tripped up by the onrushing Mendis, and sent crashing into the boundary.
+In the last over of the second T20I, he had a collision with Shehan Jayasuriya at the boundary line.
+Jayasuriya was running from long-on, and Mendis from midwicket, in order to intercept an aerial Mitchell Santner, he tripped up by the onrushing Mendis, and was sent crashing into the boundary.
 Both players picked up knee injuries and rested from the third T20I.

 During the first Test against Zimbabwe on 19 January 2020, Mendis scored his eleventh fifty.
-He made 80 runs off 163 deliveries in the match and had a strong partnership with eventual double centurion Angelo Mathews.
+He made 80 runs off 163 deliveries in the match and had a strong partnership with eventual double-centurion Angelo Mathews.
 Sri Lanka went on to win the match by 10 wickets.
 In the second Test, Mendis scored his seventh century with an unbeaten 116 in the second innings, with Sri Lanka winning the series 1–0.

+On 25 February 2020, against the West Indies, Mendis scored his second ODI century.
+Along with Avishka Fernando, they made a 239-run partnership for the third wicket, with Sri Lanka eventually making 345/8.
+West Indies collapsed in the chase and Sri Lanka won the match by 161 runs.
+This was the biggest win in terms of runs against the West Indies by Sri Lanka in ODIs, with Sri Lanka taking an unassailable lead in the series.